Linus Ullmark: Buffalo Sabres

-On 27 May 2014, Ullmark was signed by the Buffalo Sabres to a three-year, entry-level contract.
-He was returned on loan to Modo Hockey of the Swedish Hockey League (SHL) for the 2014–15 season.
+In his first year eligible for the National Hockey League (NHL)'s entry draft in 2011, he was not among those chosen.
+In the following 2012 NHL entry draft, Ullmark was selected by the Buffalo Sabres in the sixth round, 163rd overall.
+On 28 May 2014, Ullmark was signed by the Sabres to a three-year, entry-level contract.
 In his first season in North America, Ullmark attended the Sabres' training camp.
 After recovery from an early injury, he was assigned to begin the 2015–16 season with the Rochester Americans of the American Hockey League (AHL).
-Ullmark played in three games before being recalled to the Sabres on 23 October 2015.
+Ullmark played in three games before being recalled to the Sabres on 23 October 2015, replacing Nathan Lieuwen, who was sent to Rochester in his place.
 He made his NHL debut the following day, making 24 saves in a 4–3 defeat to the New Jersey Devils.
 His first victory came in his second start, a 3–1 win over the Philadelphia Flyers.

-Ullmark would spend majority of the subsequent season with the Americans, amassing a record of 26–27–2.
-He appeared in one game for the Sabres, falling 4–2 to the Tampa Bay Lightning.
-On 13 June 2017, the Sabres re-signed Ullmark to a two-year, $1.5 million contract with an annual average of $750,000.

-Ullmark joined the Sabres full-time during the 2018–19 season.
-In his season debut on 13 October, he recorded his first career NHL shutout, stopping all 36 shots faced in a 3–0 win over the Arizona Coyotes.
-On 22 December, Ullmark stopped all 40 shots faced to shut out the Anaheim Ducks 3–0.
-Overall, he recorded a 15–14–5 record in 37 games while backing up Carter Hutton.

-On 3 August 2019, the Sabres re-signed Ullmark to a one-year, $1.325 million.
-On 25 October 2020, Ullmark signed a one-year, $2.6 million contract with the Sabres.
+He appeared in 20 games with Buffalo, with a record of 8–10–2, a GAA of 2.60 and a save percentage of 0.913.
+In 28 games with Rochester he had a record of 10–16–0, a GAA of 3.41 and a save percentage of 0.902.